Depending on the Medicare plan you have, you may be responsible for a portion of the cost.

 How Often Can I Get Sleep Apnea Supplies Paid for by Medicare

 Replacement supplies are available depending on the supplies you need.
 Some supplies, like full-face cushions, Medicare allow replacements for monthly.

 Medicare beneficiaries can receive new disposable filters and nasal cushions twice a month.
-While other supplies, like a replacement CPAP Machine, only allow replacements every 5 years.
+While other supplies, like a replacement CPAP Machine, only allow replacements every five years.

-Failing to meet Medicare guidelines for coverage could cause your supplies to not have coverage.
-It’s imperative that you follow the steps set forth by Medicare to receive coverage.
+Failing to meet Medicare guidelines for coverage could cause your supplies not to have coverage.
+You must follow the steps set forth by Medicare to receive coverage.

-If a diagnosis wasn’t up to Medicare guidelines, you may need to start the process over with a new sleep study; followed by a compliance period.
+If a diagnosis wasn’t up to Medicare guidelines, you might need to start the process over with a new sleep study; followed by a compliance period.

 What Other Sleep Apnea Devices Does Medicare Cover

-Position therapy devices for sleep apnea likely have coverage with a doctor prescription and Medicare DME supplier.
+Position therapy devices for sleep apnea likely have coverage with a doctor’s prescription and Medicare DME supplier.
 Those that have sleep apnea primarily when back sleeping, could benefit from the “supine” positioning device.

 Lifestyle changes can reduce snoring and improve symptoms of sleep apnea.
 These changes can include quitting smoking, quitting drinking alcohol, and staying with your treatment plan.

 Does Medicare Cover Sleep Apnea Surgery